Stanissse/AboutMe/_pages/cv.md

 ======
 * Ph.D in Exerimental Quantum Physics, University of Innsbruck (AT), 2020
 * M.Sc in Experimental Quantum Physics, University of Innsbruck (AT), 2017
-* B.Sc in Physics, University of Innsbruck (AT), 2017
+* B.Sc in Physics, University of Innsbruck (AT), 2015

 Work experience
 ======
-* work as tiler nad construction site manager 1997-2012
+* work as tiler and construction site manager 1997-2012

 Academic work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* 2017-2020: Research Assistant/PhD student
+  * Institute for biomedical physics
-  * GitHub University
+  * Medical University of Innsbruck
-  * Duties included: Merging pull requests
+  * Reseach in single molecule tracking
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Jesacher Alexander

-* Summer 2015: Research Assistant
+* 2029 - now Post-Doc
+  * University Hospital for Hearing, Speech, and Voice Disorders
-  * GitHub University
+  * Medical University of Innsbruck
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Audiological Research

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Initialisation, planing  and operative execution of clinical trials Initialisation, planing  and operative execution of neuroaudiological studies using EEG,  fNIRS, and eye tracking
-  * Sub-skill 2.3
+* Clinical experience
+  * Fitting of hearing implants
+  * Intraoperative function checks
+* Development of AI algorithms
-* Skill 3
+  * Image analysis
+  * Time series analysis
+  * voice and speech analysis

 Publications
 ======